• Home

 If you are new to making jelly, the NCHFP website has a nice description of how to tell when the jelly point has been reached: Testing Jelly without Added Pectin.

-• Temperature Test: Use a candy thermometer to monitor the temperature of the jelly.
-Jelly stage is when the temperature of the boiled juice is 220?F.
+- Temperature Test: Use a candy thermometer to monitor the temperature of the jelly.
+Jelly stage is when the temperature of the boiled juice is 220˚F at altitudes of less than 1,000 feet (see notes for altitude adjustments).

-• Spoon or Sheet Test: Plunge a cool metal spoon into the boiling jelly mixture and lift the spoon out sideways so the liquid drips out.
+- Spoon or Sheet Test: Plunge a cool metal spoon into the boiling jelly mixture, lift the spoon out, and turn it sideways so the liquid runs off the side.
 The jelly stage had been reached when the liquid forms two drops that flow together into a sheet that hangs off the edge of the spoon.

 Steps for Making Crabapple Jelly